massquantity/LibRecommender/libserving/README.md

 >>> embed2redis(path, host="localhost", port=6379, db=0)  # load json from path and save model to redis
 ```

-The below code will train faiss index on model's item embeddings and save to disk as file name `faiss_index.bin`.
+The following code will train faiss index on model's item embeddings and save to disk as file name `faiss_index.bin`.
 The saved index will be loaded in sanic server.

 ```python
 >>> from libserving.serialization import save_faiss_index